Elkhorn City in Pike County, Kentucky — The American South (East South Central)

 Location.
 37° 18.236′ N, 82° 21.089′ W. Marker is in Elkhorn City, Kentucky, in Pike County.
 Marker is at the intersection of Patty Loveless Drive (Kentucky Route 80) and West Russell Street (Kentucky Route 197), on the right when traveling east on Patty Loveless Drive.
 Touch for map.
 Marker is in this post office area: Elkhorn City KY 41522, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Elkhorn City’s Railroads Daniel Boone's First Steps in Kentucky (approx. 0.2 miles away); Richard Potter (approx. 0.4 miles away); Russell Fork Overlook (approx. 1.7 miles away); Known But to God (approx. 2.1 miles away); Mill Rock Point (approx. 3.7 miles away in Virginia); Mill Rock Point Overlook (approx. 3.8 miles away in Virginia); The Crooked Road (approx. 3.8 miles away in Virginia).
+At least 8 other markers Elkhorn City’s Railroads (about 700 feet away, measured in a direct line); Daniel Boone's First Steps in Kentucky (approx. 0.2 miles away); Richard Potter (approx. 0.4 miles away); Russell Fork Overlook (approx. 1.7 miles away); Known But to God (approx. 2.1 miles away); Clinchfield Overlook (approx. 2.8 miles away in Virginia); The Name Breaks (approx. 2.9 miles away in Virginia); Early Settlement (approx. 3.3 miles away in Virginia).
 Touch for a list and map of all markers in Elkhorn City.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania.
-This page has been viewed 592 times since then and 39 times this year.
+It was originally submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania.
+This page has been viewed 701 times since then and 23 times this year.
 Photos: 1, 2. submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania. • Bernard Fisher was the editor who published this page.